panpanini/mutation-testing/PITCHME.md

 - proposed by Richard Lipton in 1971
 - computationally expensive, not a viable testing solution until recently

 Note:
-Like all good ideas, someone came up with it already.
+Like all good ideas, someone has already thought of it.
 Mutation testing was originally proposed back in the 1970s, however it has only recently become viable thanks to advancements in computer processing.
 ---
 @snap[north span-100]
 ## Mutation testing steps